 From time to time I’ve participated in a silent retreat, an ancient religious practice of prolonged silence — five days is my personal record.
 Most often such retreats are in the company of others.
 You gather at some agreed place conducive to the practices of quiet and, according to an ancient routine of prayer, solitude and rest, nestle in for the duration.

 There is much about this that I relish.
-My natural introversion makes the solitude of silence an appealing prospect.
-And, odd as it may seem, I’ve always found the renewal of silence an extraordinary thing.
+My natural introversion makes solitude an appealing prospect.
+And, odd as it may seem, I’ve always found silence renewing.
 That said, there is an uncomfortable bit: eating.
 To sit at a table with others without the lubricant of speech is downright awkward: glances, smiles, nods, but no conversation.
 It takes some getting used to.
 What I’ve found, though, is that my concentration on the food takes on a new depth.
-Perhaps because staring at and poking around in the food in front of you is more comfortable than looking awkwardly at the person across the table, there is a presence to the food that is rare.
+Perhaps because poking around in the food in front of you is more comfortable than looking awkwardly at the person across the table, there is a presence to the food that is rare.

 In his book Trumpet at Full Moon, W. Paul Jones suggests just such a practice, but more as an occasional, conscious choice in daily life than as part of some odd religious discipline.